kornelski/http-cache-semantics/README.md

 Returns `true` if the response is stale (i.e. not fresh).

 It generally means the response can't be used any more without revalidation with the server.
 However, there are exceptions, e.g. a client can explicitly allow stale responses.

-A fresh response still may not be used if other conditions—such as `Vary`—are not satisfied.
+### `timeToLive()`

+Returns number of *milliseconds* until the response becomes stale.
+After that time (when `timeToLive() <= 0`) the response won't be usable without revalidation.

 # Yo, FRESH